taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser.md

 Inside the research institute, we see a receptionist sitting behind a sealed glass window.
 Next to him is a decontamination chamber that all must pass thru in order to enter the research facility.

-**"...Space Consortium's actions have been publicly condemned by many researchers affiliated with the LNBSP(Laboratório Nacional de Biociências e Saúde Pública), including Dr. Majhee Suh, who was the first to cultivate stable thread-worms capable of spinning SynTh..."**
+**"...Space Consortium's actions have been publicly condemned by many researchers affiliated with the LNBSP, including Dr. Majhee Suh, who was the first to cultivate stable thread-worms capable of spinning SynTh..."**

+*LNBSP = Laboratório Nacional de Biociências e Saúde Pública*

 Majhee: **"Mornin', Paulo!"**